ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

         "path": "/status/capacity/stackgres.io~1iops"}]'
 ```

-Each rollback step is independent — for example, you can leave the
+Each rollback step is independent --for example, you can leave the
  BlockIO classes loaded and only remove the extended resource if you want
  to keep noisy-neighbor protection but stop enforcing scheduler-level
  no-overcommit.